QuidLabs/IMO/README.md

 OR WARRANTIES, EXPRESS, IMPLIED, INCLUDING,
 NOT LIMITED TO, MERCHANTABILITY WARRANTIES
 OF FITNESS FOR A PARTICULAR PURPOSE OR TITLE
-NOR CONTENTS OF DOCUMENTS ARE SUITABLE FOR
+OR CONTENTS OF DOCUMENTS ARE SUITABLE FOR
 ANY PURPOSE; NOR THAT THE IMPLEMENTATION OF

 SUCH CONTENTS WILL NOT INFRINGE ANY THIRD